ge96lip/ProtoPNet/README.md

 # ProtoPNet

 This GitHub repository contains the code implementation of different ProtoPNets.
-The presentation and paper in this repository compare the results quantitatively and qualitatively of the different ProtoPNets on classification performance and interpretability.
+The presentation and paper in this repository evaluate the quantitativ and qualitativ performance of the different ProtoPNets on classification and interpretability tasks.

 There are three different ProtoPNets namely:
 - ProtoPFormer